FusionAuth/fusionauth-site/astro/src/content/articles/authentication/webauthn-explained.md

 ## Summing Up

-WebAuthn lets consumers have the security of biometric authentication methods, such as Touch ID and Face ID, without requiring additional expensive hardware.
+WebAuthn lets consumers have the security of biometric authentication methods, such as Touch Id and Face Id, without requiring additional expensive hardware.

 WebAuthn is supported by every browser and can bring a safer, more secure, more easily usable means of authentication to all your users.